-In this assignment you will use two different static analysis tools to automatically detect potential defects.
+In this assignment you will use two static analysis tools to automatically detect potential defects.

-The second static analysis tool is Facebook's Infer, which focuses on memory errors, leaks, race conditions, and API issues.
+The first static analysis tool is Facebook's Infer, which focuses on memory errors, leaks, race conditions, and API issues.
 Infer is open source.

 You may work with a partner for this assignment.
 If you do you must use the same partner for all sub-components of this assignment.
 Use Gradescope's partner selection feature.
 Only one partner needs to submit the report on Gradescope, but if you both do, nothing fatal happens.